 Charleston felon pleads guilty to federal gun crime

-CHARLESTON, W.Va. – A Charleston man pleaded guilty today to a federal gun crime, announced United States Attorney Carol Casto.
-Shon Wayne Cobbs, 45, entered his guilty plea to being a felon in possession of a firearm.
+CHARLESTON, W.Va. – A Charleston man pleaded guilty today to a federal gun charge, announced United States Attorney Carol Casto.
+Re’Shaun Lamonte Wilborne, 31, entered his guilty plea to being a felon in possession of a firearm.

-Cobbs faces up to 10 years in federal prison when he is sentenced on July 6, 2017.
+Wilborne faces up to 10 years in federal prison when he is sentenced on August 3, 2017.

-The Kanawha County Sheriff’s Department conducted the investigation.
-Assistant United States Attorney Joshua C. Hanks is in charge of the prosecution.
-The plea hearing was held before United States District Judge Joseph R. Goodwin.
+The Metropolitan Drug Enforcement Network Team, the Charleston Police Department, and the Bureau of Alcohol, Tobacco, Firearms and Explosives conducted the investigation.
+Assistant United States Attorney Clint Carte is responsible for the prosecution.
+The plea hearing was held before United States District Judge Thomas E. Johnston.

 This case was brought as part of Project Safe Neighborhoods.
 Project Safe Neighborhoods is a nationwide commitment to reduce gun crime in the United States by networking existing local programs targeting gun crime.